Michael Morrissey (writer): Critics' views

 In his extended essay on Morrissey's poetry in Poetry New Zealand in 2008, poet and critic John Horrocks described the range of Morrissey's verse, noting also that "one of the pleasures of reading these poems is the variety of personae assumed by the poet.
 This reflects an underlying energy that emerges in startling ways".
 Horrocks writes "The venturings in these poems are like those ... of the nameless principal of Henry Miller's novel Sexus.
 There is the same intentness and curiosity about ideas, the writer's licence to draw anything into consideration ...
 These are some of the reasons why Michael Morrissey's poetry stands apart".
 Horrocks says that Morrissey's collection Dreams "disturbs as it taps into the familiar territory of dreams: journeys, being trapped, superheroes, erotic encounters, sudden transformations, capricious authority figures and various kinds of death.
 These are extraordinary poems".
 Horrocks notes that Morrissey's development as a poet was influenced by Wallace Stevens and Sylvia Plath, and later by Curnow, Tony Beyer and Ian Wedde.
 Horrocks likens Morrissey's poetry variously to Kafka, Ginsberg, Miller and, especially Walt Whitman.

 Critic Jack Ross notes that Morrissey's "fictions ranged from the Barthelme-like fables of The Fat Lady & The Astronomer (1981) to the gentle postmodernism of Doctorow's Ragtime in his classic story Jack Kerouac Sat Down beside the Wanganui River & Wept ...
 Paradise to Come (1997), his book of two novellas describing New Zealand's most distant and most recent waves of immigration, remains Morrissey's most accomplished and moving fiction to date".
-Ross also expresses his admiration for Morrissey's "... earlier works ... where a basic sense of Sargesonian realism underlies his taste for the extravagant and postmodern" Those earlier works, Ross notes, include "most of the contents of his two books of short stories, ... as well as the three novellas".
+Ross also expresses his admiration for Morrissey's "... earlier works ... where a basic sense of Sargesonian realism underlies his taste for the extravagant and postmodern".

 Discussing Morrissey's poetry in The Press in 1981, critic Peter Simpson wrote: "... women and warfare are ... inextricably tangled in Morrissey's mind; most of the poems read like dispatches from the front lines of a succession of sexual battlefields ....
-The few poems on topics other than the power politics of the bedroom tend to read like what the Americans call R-and-R between engagements ... there is a ... a range of tone and mood, ranging through the spectrum of emotional postures from infatuation to bitter disenchantment ..."
+The few poems on topics other than the power politics of the bedroom tend to read like what the Americans call R-and-R between engagements ... there is ... a range of tone and mood, ranging through the spectrum of emotional postures from infatuation to bitter disenchantment ..."